Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Introduction

-To bridge the gap, we propose a new DNN IP protection framework, called DSN (Deep Serial Number).
-Software serial number has been proved to be an effective scheme by the security community to protect the IP of conventional software products.
-DSN shares the same protection mechanism as serial number for DNN models.
-Similar to traditional software serial number, DSN embeds a unique serial number into each DNN provided to customers.
-The customer DNN will function only if a potential user enters a valid serial number.
-Specifically, we make use of the knowledge distillation approach to first train an original DNN and then distill and transfer its knowledge to customer DNNs~\cite{hinton2015distilling}.
-During the distillation process, a unique serial number is augmented to each student model.
-Here, the serial number is a 0/1 bit sequence generated by encrypting on stakeholders' private information such as company name and a timestamp.
-In this way, DSN could efficiently prevent the stolen model from being used by unauthorized parties.
-The embedded serial number can be further used as a strong tracking tag, functioning as same as previous watermarking approaches.
-Experimental results on various applications demonstrate that the proposed DSN method could effectively prevent unauthorized application while maintaining the original DNN performance.
-The experimental analysis further indicates that DSN could defend different kinds of attack approaches.
+Inspired by the success of serial numbers in traditional software IP protection, we investigate the application of serial number embedding to safeguard DNNs.
+However, embedding serial numbers into DNNs presents several technical challenges.
+First, it remains unclear in what form serial numbers can be effectively incorporated into DNNs.
+Second, it is equally challenging to ensure that the serial numbers inserted remain robust against attacks from malicious adversaries.
+To address these concerns, we propose a novel DNN IP protection framework, DSN (Deep Serial Number).
+Specifically, we utilize the knowledge distillation method to initially train a teacher DNN and subsequently transfer its knowledge to customer DNNs.
+During the distillation process, a unique serial number is assigned to each student model.
+The customer DNN operates only when a user inputs a valid serial number.
+As a result, DSN effectively prevents stolen models from being exploited by unauthorized parties.
+Additionally, the embedded serial number functions as a robust tracking tag, similar to previous watermarking approaches.
+Experimental results from various applications reveal that the proposed DSN method successfully inhibits unauthorized use while maintaining the original DNN performance.
+Further experimental analyses demonstrate that DSN is resilient against different attack strategies, even when adversaries have white-box access to the DSN framework.
+The main contributions of this paper are summarized as follows:

+\begin{itemize}[leftmargin=*] \item We propose DSN, a novel IP protection framework for DNNs designed to prevent stolen models from being deployed by unauthorized third parties.